sftpplus/sftpplus-docs/src/doc_source/configuration-events/extract-archive.rst

  * tar.bz2 - extract content of TAR.BZ2 archive to destination path.
  * zip - Extract as standard ZIP.

+For ZIP files, the following encryption methods are supported:

+ * ZipCrypto / Zip Legacy - this is the default encryption method used by most ZIP tools.
+ * AES-128 / AES-192 / AES-256 - this is the modern encryption method
+   used by some ZIP tools.

 The event handler will fail if the file to be extracted from the archive already exists.